AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeTypeType/GetDateTime.md

 AttributeTypeType.GetDateTime Method
 ====================================
-AutomationML 2.1 APIParse the Attribute Value string as dateTime.
+Parse the Attribute Value string as dateTime.
 If the string can not be parsed, a format exception is returned.
 This method uses the XmlConvert [ToDateTime(String, XmlDateTimeSerializationMode)][1] method.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)